 The rule in this circuit is that "[a]doption by reference . . . cannot occur in a vacuum; to be meaningful, the arguments adopted must be readily transferrable from the proponent's case to the adopter's case."
 United States v.
 David, 940 F.2d 722, 737 (1st Cir.
 1991).
 Given this rule, the shorthand adoption by reference attempted by these defendants is partially an empty gesture.
-And to the extent that the incorporated arguments pass through this screen, they fail on the merits (except prison sentences, they do contest the district court's ancillary orders awarding restitution and forfeiture.
-The government crossappeals, assigning error to the district court's order vacating the jury's findings adverse to Kapoor, Lee, Simon, and Rowan on the CSA and honest-services predicates.
+And to the extent that the incorporated arguments pass through this screen, they fail on the merits (except with respect to certain incorporated arguments, identified in Parts XIV and XV, infra, regarding restitution and forfeiture).

+district court's ancillary orders awarding restitution and forfeiture.
+The government cross- appeals, assigning error to the district court's order vacating the jury's findings adverse to Kapoor, Lee, Simon, and Rowan on the CSA and honest-services predicates.
 It also appeals the district court's calculation of forfeiture amounts with respect to Lee, Simon, Gurry, and Rowan.